Houston Rockets: 2016–2020: The arrival of Mike D'Antoni

 In January 2021, Harden was traded to the Brooklyn Nets in a four-team trade.
+In return, the Rockets received Victor Oladipo from the Indiana Pacers, Rodions Kurucs from the Brooklyn Nets, Dante Exum from the Cleveland Cavaliers, four 1st-round picks, and four 1st-round picks swap.
 The Rockets began the season with an 11–10 start but ended up with a 17–55 record, the worst in the league despite with many injuries and trades.

-2021–present: Rebuilding Phase, arrival of Jalen Green and Kevin Porter Jr.
+2021–present: Şengün and Thompson era

-In the 2021 NBA draft, the team selected Jalen Green with the second overall pick out of the NBA G League Ignite, pairing him alongside Kevin Porter Jr., who was acquired via trade the season prior for a top-55 protected second round pick.
-Because of their additions in the draft, including first round selections in Alperen Şengün and Josh Christopher, the team began focusing on developing and rebuilding around their young core, which resulted in John Wall being benched for the entire season.
-In the 2021–22 season, the Rockets were once again bottom of the league, with a 20–62 record.
+In the 2021 NBA draft, the team selected Jalen Green with the second overall pick out of the NBA G League Ignite, pairing him alongside Kevin Porter Jr., who was acquired via trade the season prior for a top-55 protected second-round pick.
+Because of their additions in the draft, including first round selections of Alperen Şengün and Josh Christopher, the team began focusing on developing and rebuilding around their young core, which resulted in John Wall being benched for the entire season.
+In the 2021–22 season, the Rockets were once again at the bottom of the league, with a 20–62 record.
 Jalen Green was selected to the NBA All-Rookie First Team with averages of 17.3 points, 3.4 rebounds, and 2.6 assists.

-In the 2022 NBA draft, the Rockets selected Jabari Smith Jr. at third and Tari Eason at 17th.
-They additionally acquired TyTy Washington's draft rights at 29th.
+In the 2022 NBA draft, the Rockets selected Jabari Smith Jr. with third overall pick and Tari Eason with the 17th overall picks.
+The Rockets made some adjustments by sending forward Christian Wood to the Dallas Mavericks in an exchange for Boban Marjanović, Sterling Brown, Trey Burke and Marquese Chriss and traded all of them to the Oklahoma City Thunder during the off-season to develop their young core while keeping Marjanović.
+The Rockets bought out John Wall's contract, who had been demanding a trade for a while and did not participate in the Rockets' 2021–22 season.